nagasudhirpulla/taming_python/blog/skills/folium_text_markers.md

 ### Text that reacts to map zoom
 * If we want to change the font size of the text based on the map zooming, we can create an event handler based on the map `zoomend` event to update the text font size based on the map zoom level.
 * This behavior has to be injected as JavaScript in the output HTML file
 * For attaching the event handler to the map object, the JavaScript variable name of map object is required.
-We can get the JavaScript map object variable
+We can get the JavaScript map object variable name in python using `mapObj.get_name()`
+* The JavaScript variable name can be derived in python and used in the injected JavaScript code

 ### Video
 The video for this post can be found [here](https://youtu.be/yo58hzXeNBU)